munificent/craftinginterpreters/book/statements-and-state.md

 ^code expression (1 before, 1 after)

 Here is where it gets tricky.
-A single token lookahead recursive descent parser can't see far enough to tell when it's parsing the left-hand side of an assignment until *after* it's gone through it and stumbled onto the `=`.
+A single token lookahead recursive descent parser can't see far enough to tell when it's parsing an assignment until *after* it's gone through the left-hand side and stumbled onto the `=`.
 You might wonder why it even needs to.
 After all, we don't know we're parsing a `+` expression until after we've finished parsing the left operand.

 The difference is that the left-hand side of an assignment isn't an expression that evaluates to a value.
 It's a sort of pseudo-expression that evaluates to a